2 Timothy 3:2

 Eusébeia is that piety which is characterized by a Godward attitude and does that which is well–pleasing to Him.
 Eusebeia is “true religion” or “true worship” and describes the person who gives God His rightful place by worshiping Him properly.
 Genuine worship is more than relevant programs or catchy choruses — it reflects right reverence for God (godliness).
 Eusébeia does not imply an inward, inherent holiness but is more accurately an externalized piety.

 Wuest adds that eusebeia is "a holy reverence or respect for God, piety towards God.
 The word does not refer to a person’s character as such, but to his attitude towards God."
-(Wuest's Word Studies from the Greek New Testament)
+(Eerdmans Publishing - used by permission)

 There is no effective spiritual ministry apart from personal godliness, since ministry is the overflow of a godly life.
 True godliness is seen in action.
 If our faith in Christ is not producing a corresponding visible renovation of lifestyle, we are not experiencing genuine godliness.